arsalanakhter/arsalanakhter.github.io/_posts/2020-05-17-Exploring-Asprilo.markdown

 <h3>Quick Setup</h3>

 We'll jump right into getting it up and running.
-Assuming we have [anaconda installed](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), (which is an environemnt manager for python), we can run the follwong commands to get it up and running.
+Assuming we have [anaconda installed](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), (which is an environment manager for python), we can run the following commands to get it up and running.

 ```bash
 $ conda create -n asprilo-env python=3.6